ttkorhonen/e3pages/docs/design/3_wrappers.md

 Especially note that the variable name `${calc_VERSION}` must match exactly (including case) the name of the installed module.

 :::{warning}
-In *require*` 3.3.0 we have switched to all modules being lowercase.
-So if you have a dependency on ADCore, then from require 3.3.0 onwards you should use the definition:
+Joint with the release of *require* 3.3.0 there was a switch to all modules being lowercase.
+So if you have a dependency on ADCore, then from *require* 3.3.0 onwards you should use the definition:

 ```makefile
 adcore_VERSION=$(ADCORE_DEP_VERSION)